-Low Carbonate Alkalinity is Especially Damaging to New Swimming Pool Surfaces!!
+Low Carbonate Alkalinity Can Damage New Swimming Pool Surfaces

-High cyanuric alkalinity can really hurt new swimming pool surfaces.
+High conditioner levels can really hurt new swimming pool surfaces.
 You need to be very careful with new swimming pool finishes especially plaster, because it is so sensitive.
 The scenario you really want to avoid is where your carbonate alkalinity is under 80 ppm from very high pool conditioner levels.

 It is very easy to miss that you have a high conditioner problem, because your T.a. could be ideal.
 If you don’t test your conditioner level, you may not know that you have aggressive water.
 You should test your conditioner level 2 to 4 times a year depending on what form of chlorine you are using, so you can react and balance out conditioner levels if it is high or low.